Svellibutton/nHentai_Downloader/README.md

 Currently this has only been tested on the most recent version of Chrome: Version 140.0.7339.128

 How to install the extension

 Chrome

-Downloadthe  "nhentai Downloader.zip" from the releases page, unzip it somewhere in your computer.
+Download the "nhentai Downloader.zip" from the releases page, unzip it somewhere in your computer.

 Write chrome://extensions/ in your address bar